tombjorn/relative-img-sharpness-tool/README.md

   Applied Sciences.
   Source : https://www.mdpi.com/2076-3417/12/13/6712/pdf

+TODO:

-TODO: - add mouse hover over graph points, index images by number, somehow able to open picture - could have a list selector to pick and open the picture by picture number in graph? - Figure out how to close with close red close button
+- Add mouse hover over graph points, index images by number, somehow able to open picture - could have a list selector to pick and open the picture by picture number in graph? - Figure out how to close with close red close button
 - Add more themes, find a way to access the whole theme array.
 - Add a method to move the focus of the algorithm